wolox-training/jdl-express-js/README.md

 #### Documentation
 Documentation will be served at `/docs`.
 Remember using [dictum.js](http://www.github.com/Wolox/dictum.js) package to automatically generate documentation for your endpoints.
 Check [this link](https://github.com/Wolox/dictum.js#chai) for further details.

-## Deploy

-#### Heroku
-Pushing the desired branch to heroku should be enough.
-For more information check: https://devcenter.heroku.com/articles/getting-started-with-nodejs#define-a-procfile.

 ## Contributing